40+ Brilliant Gift Ideas for Kids Who Travel

 Another alternative for smaller children (18m+) is this Melissa & Doug animal magnets set.

-We have a bunch of travel games and mix them up each trip.
+We have a bunch of travel games for kids and mix them up each trip.
 Our favourite travel games are compact card games like Uno, Dobble, Top Trumps and just a standard pack of playing cards.
 Other fun but compact games are Pass the Pigs and Boggle.

 Our kids would spend all day in a pool on holiday if they could and it’s because they love to splash around and play with their pool toys.
 These toys are a huge hit not only with our boys, but also with other kids who like to join in the fun (boys and girls).
 They are a great way to ensure the kids make friends on holiday which is so important if you are travelling for an extended period.